 My 14 month old son does not want to stop nursing.
 I really need to go back to work.
 He nurses with the gusto of a newborn, every 3-4 hours plus some table food.
 Please don't say to take a feeding that he isn't interested in and try to eliminate that one because he's interested in all of them.
-My husband has been less than helpful in trying to let me out of the house and give him a bottle, mostly because he works a lot of hours.
-If I can't give him a bottle, then no one can watch him and that makes going to work kind of impossible.
-Feeling stuck.

 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!